larriereguichet/AdminBundle/README.md

     knp_menu:
         twig:
             template: 'LAGAdminBundle:Menu:bootstrap_menu.html.twig'
 ```

 ## Admin configuration

-An admin is based on an Doctrine entity and a Symfony form class (for create and edit actions).
+An `Admin` is based on an Doctrine entity and a Symfony form class (for create and edit actions).
 Both should be provided
-to enable an Admin.
+to enable an `Admin`.

 ```yml
     app/config/admin.yml